 If you're sending an auto-confirmation email for an ecommerce purchase, you can include details about expected shipping dates, tracking links, and customer service contact information in case they have questions.

-Don’t forget to add a visible CTA button
+7. Add a visible CTA button

-Add privacy and security disclaimers
+8. Add privacy and security disclaimers

 Data breaches or leaks severely harm customer loyalty to brands – like what happened to the damaged reputation of Yahoo as an email service provider after the 2013-2014 massive data breach.

 It's suggested that you add legal disclaimers in the footer of your emails to remind them of the security and confidentiality of how you handle their information.

-Incorporate other communication channels
+9. Incorporate other communication channels

 Some confirmation emails are for sales and purchases, but you can also send automated marketing emails to retarget potential customers who haven't converted.

-Fortunately, different software, like customer relationship management (CRM) software, allow you incorporate multiple channels in your confirmation email strategy – letting you send confirmation texts and social media messages.
+Fortunately, different software, like customer relationship management (CRM) software, allows you to incorporate multiple channels in your confirmation email strategy – letting you send confirmation texts and social media messages.

-Upsell related products and services
+10. Upsell related products and services

 Source: Blue Stout